stephnr/es6-toolkit-for-sublime/README.md

 with links to more information in the Wiki Pages:

 1. ES6 Completions => [Wiki Link]()
+2. Compile entire JS files to JS compatible code using Babel

 ## Coming Soon

 1. ES6 Inline Compiling
-2. Compile entire JS files to ES5 using Babel
-3. Compile entire projects to ES5 using Babel
+2. Compile entire projects to ES5 using Babel

 -----------------------------------------------------------------------------------